-Columbia University's Master of Science in Fundraising Management program.
+Columbia University's Master of Science in Fundraising Management program, where he also teaches board governance, ethics and fundraising.
 He is the former academic director of New York University's Heyman Center for Philanthropy and Fundraising where, in addition to his management responsibilities, he taught ethics-based fundraising and board governance.
 He has also been an advisor to BoardSource, the nation's leading organization dedicated to "building exceptional nonprofit boards and inspiring board service."

 From the Foundation Center: "Just as White earlier explored a rogues' gallery of swindlers and incompetent trustees in Charity on Trial, he here invites the reader to look behind the curtain of privilege and wealth, this time to learn just how bad things can get when a donor and beneficiary no longer see eye-to-eye.
 Informed by the slow burn of a decades-old frustration, not to mention the disposition of hundreds of millions of dollars and the reputation of one of America's oldest and most respected universities, Abusing Donor Intent is equal parts thriller and cautionary tale."